-- Reduced tax rates for low-wage earners Belgium, Bulgaria, The Netherlands, and France - tax exemptions and reductions in sectors that rely on undeclared work Hungary, Sweden, Belgium, and France - Reduced VAT in labor intensive sectors The Netherlands - Targeted awareness campaigns and in cooperation with trade associations to tackle industries with a high incidence of non-compliance Australia, Belgium and Sweden - Offering voluntary disclosure schemes, media and internet campaigns, "vouchers" for work etc. UK, Belgium, and Australia

-- Replace VAT/income tax/social security contributions of small businesses with single tax, - Argentine, Bolivia, Brazil and Peru - An integrated system of for small and large enterprises unifies the collection of federal tax payments and social security contributions.
-All firms with revenues below US\$1,000,000 that work in services, trade, manufacturing, or agriculture are eligible, which represents 75 percent of the business register and 7 percent of Brazil - The program substitutes 6 types of taxes and 5 types of social security contributions with a progressive tax levied on gross revenues.
-An important feature is that it has de-linked social security contributions from the number of declared workers employed or the wage bill, instead making the contributions proportional to the firm's revenues Brazil - Establishing Business Service Centers offering a number of services to entrepreneurs, from information and business counseling to registration facilities Colombia
+- " Reduced tax rates for low-wage earners Belgium, Bulgaria, The Netherlands, and France - Tax exemptions and reductions in sectors that rely on undeclared work -Hungary, Sweden, Belgium, and France - " Reduced VAT in labour-intensive sectors The Netherlands - Targeted awareness campaigns and in cooperation with trade associations to tackle industries with a high incidence of non-compliance - Australia, Belgium and Sweden - " Offering voluntary disclosure schemes, media and internet campaigns, "vouchers" for work etc. - UK, Belgium, and Australia - " Replace VAT/income tax/social security contributions of small businesses with a single tax - Argentine, Bolivia, Brazil and Peru - " An integrated system for small and large enterprises unifies the collection of federal tax payments and social security contributions.
+All firms with revenues below US \$1,000,000 that work in services, trade, manufacturing, or agriculture are eligible, which represents 75 per cent of the business register and 7 per cent of GDP - Brazil - The program substitutes 6 types of taxes and 5 types of social security contributions with a progressive tax levied on gross revenues.
+An important feature is that it has de-linked social security contributions from the number of declared workers employed or the wage bill, instead of making the contributions proportional to the firm's revenues - Brazil - Establishing Business Service Centers offering several services to entrepreneurs, from information and business counselling to registration facilities Colombia